 In this case, the Agenda differentiates the recommendations distinguishing between applied and basic research programmes.
 The topics are those mentioned also for the Master's programmes.
 Basic research should be inspired by real-life problems, whereas applied research should focus more on technical aspects.
 A good doctoral program should include both types of research.
 While there are obvious differences for each individual project, this would ensure that part of a PhD study leads the candidate to adopt a well-rounded approach that appreciates the social, economic, political, environmental, aspects of their work.
 In practice, every dissertation should include a section/chapter focusing on the context and impact of the research carried out.
 This section could be shorter but more focused on potential long-term impact.
-To applied research could be dedicated a longer section of the dissertation, also examine the context and impact of the research topic.
+To applied research topic.
 If dissertations cover a wider perspective, it will be easier to share them with other fields of expertise, where readers can start from the more generic aspects and obtain an understanding of more detailed perspectives.